 Having quality content on your site is only the first step.
 Your content must always be evolving.

 People evolve.
-Their habits evolve.
-Their needs evolve.
+Their habits evolve, and their needs evolve.

 It has always been Google’s goal to provide the best results when using their search engine.
 The Google algorithm has been finely tuned to look for the most up-to-date, high quality, and relevant sources on the web to fit the needs of enthusiastic searchers.